 Newest HALCON Features

 On this page you will find information on the newest features of MVTec's standard machine vision software HALCON.
-You will find out more about what's included in the latest version available, as well as get a sneak preview on what will be included in the next version.

 Deep Learning out of the Box